 Head north from here to Bude.
 The northernmost village in Cornwall, Bude offers the best of both worlds.
 Here you can enjoy great food, drinks and sightseeing, as well as unique nature and unparalleled views.

-And finally, travel back to the southern coast to Looe.
+Finally, travel back to the southern coast to Looe.
 A town split into two parts, Looe has a fantastic selection of activities and attractions perfect for a family day out.
 From basking on the beach to animal encounters, Looe is a village that has it all!

-Cornwall’s 5 Best Neighborhoods to Stay in
+Cornwall’s 5 Best Towns and Villages to Stay in

 Now, let’s take a look, in more detail, at the five best towns and villages to stay in Cornwall.
 Each is a little different from the last so be sure to pick the one that’s right for you!

 Its also home to two high-profile attractions, the Barbara Hepworth Museum and the Tate Gallery, where you can see incredible works of art by local artists.
+It’s a sleepy, romantic town, and the perfect place to get away from the stress of city life and laze in a hotel with a private hot tub.

 This vibrant and busy seaside town is also where you can excite your sense and dine on some of the best seafood in the UK.
 Whether it’s a plate of fish and chips or a bowl of fresh mussels, St Ives is a town where you can eat very well!
+It’s also home to some of the best cottages in Cornwall so you don’t have to look too hard to find an epic place to stay.

 Things to See and Do in St Ives